 Our goal is to provide guidance, support and comfort to individuals and their families as they journey through the dying process.

 Journey Home is a privately, incorporated home, offering care to two persons at one time, within a home setting.
-Residents at Journey Home are referred to us by one of two Certified Hospice agencies: Visiting Nurse Hospice or Lifetime Care Hospice.
+Residents at Journey Home are referred to us by one of two Certified Hospice agencies: UR medicine Hospice or Lifetime Care Hospice.

 Each prospective resident must have a terminal illness with a prognosis of three months or less.
 They are then interviewed by our nursing staff to make sure that Journey Home is a good match for their needs and for ours.

 We do not discriminate against age, race, religion or gender.
 We do accept all illnesses including HIV+/AIDS.
 Read More…

 Trained volunteers are the heart of Journey Home.
 They are guided by our Nursing Staff, the residents Hospice agency team and their own Physician.
 Journey Home also has a Medical Director- Joseph Finetti, MD who works closely with the nurses to ensure proper care within our home.

 How Can the Care Be Free of Charge?